 If it becomes known that the private key of a CA or root CA is compromised, the incident is immediately investigated and assessed and the necessary steps are taken.
+The client will be informed of the possible compromise in writing (see chapter 2.2).
 If necessary, the certificate(s) must be immediately revoked and the corresponding certification authority revocation list (CARL) generated and published.
 The generation of new keys and certificates must be documented in accordance with the work instructions and monitored in accordance with the conditions of the relevant security concept.
 New certificates and their fingerprints must be published (see Chapter 2.2).